Love in the Shadows (E. G. Daily song)

 "Love in the Shadows" is a song recorded by American singer E. G. Daily.
 It was written by Daily and Harold Faltermeyer, and produced by Faltermeyer.
-"Love in the Shadows" was first recorded in 1984 for the soundtrack to the movie Thief of Hearts.
-In 1985, it was re-recorded for Daily's Wild Child debut album, and released as a single in 1986.
-The song was covered in 1987 by Canadian singer Celine Dion in French, titled "Délivre-moi".
+The song was first recorded in 1984 for the soundtrack to the film Thief of Hearts.
+In 1985, it was re-recorded for Daily's debut album Wild Child and released as a single in 1986.
+In 1987, Canadian singer Celine Dion recorded a French-language version titled "Délivre-moi".